Analysis | What Trump Can (And Can’t) Do to Steer Fed Policy

 4. Will Trump appoint Fed governors who share his views?

 Actually, four of the seven board seats are already filled by Trump appointees: Powell, the chairman, plus Randal Quarles, Richard Clarida and Michelle Bowman.
 Trump has two more seats to fill and by all indications is now seeking true believers who will fight for his point of view.
-Two names he’s floated are Stephen Moore, an adviser to Trump’s 2016 presidential campaign and a distinguished visiting fellow at the conservative Heritage Foundation, and Herman Cain, the former chief executive officer of Godfather’s Pizza and onetime chairman of the Federal Reserve Bank of Kansas City, who co-founded a pro-Trump political action committee.
-One hurdle: Any Fed nominee needs to win Senate confirmation.
+One big hurdle: Any Fed nominee needs to win Senate confirmation, and a lack of Senate support forced the withdrawal of one of Trump’s preferred candidates -- Herman Cain, the former chief executive officer of Godfather’s Pizza and onetime chairman of the Federal Reserve Bank of Kansas City, who co-founded a pro-Trump political action committee.
+Still under consideration is Stephen Moore, an adviser to Trump’s 2016 presidential campaign and a distinguished visiting fellow at the conservative Heritage Foundation.

 5. Do a president’s picks do as he wants?